purs3lab/ece264/assignments.md

 Computer software is used in many systems that might cause injuries or loss of lives (such as flight control or autonomous vehicles).
 It is critical to follow the specifications precisely.
 If you want to pursue engineering as your career, you must understand the needs of following specifications.

+## Grading is based on Submissions, Only
+**In absolutely no circumstance can the teaching staff modify your program for grading.**

+You cannot say, "If you change this, my program works."
+If your program misses a semicolon and cannot compile, you will receive zero.
+Your score depends on what is submitted, nothing else.

+Yes, we have to tell you again because a few people do not listen.

+The teaching staff is strictly prohibited checking what is stored in your computer (or your ECN account) for grading.
+Your score depends on what is submitted.
+NEVER say "I finished before the deadline but I forgot to submit".
+NEVER say "I have not made any change after the submission deadline." because the teaching staff is not allowed to look at your files that have not been submitted through GitHub Classroom.
+If a file is not submitted and pushed, it cannot be graded.
+There is no exception in any case.

+It is possible (and likely) that additional test cases will be used for grading.
+If your program fails any of the additional tests, you will lose points.
+It is your responsibility to create additional test cases.

+## DO NOT SEND YOUR CODE TO TEACHING STAFF

+Under absolutely no circumstance (unless explicitly asked to do so) will the teaching staff (instructors and teaching assistants) debug your programs without your presence.
+Such **email is ALWAYS ignored**.
+If you need help, go to office or lab hours.